 July 1987.
-The two Frisian bastards, both being sixteen years old at the time, went to the village of Wijnaldum, or Winaem in Mid-Frisian language.
+The two Frisian bastards, both being sixteen years old at the time, went to the village of Wijnaldum, or Winaem in the Mid-Frisian language.
 Reason to go, was twofold.
-Firstly, the yearly street-kaatsen tournament was taking place that day.
-Secondly, one of their classmates, Gerda, lived closed to the village.
-The yearly village games were a good excuse to meet her.
-Barely the bastards had arrived at the tournament, or they were ordered to leave the village.
+Firstly, the yearly street kaatsen tournament was taking place that day.
+Secondly, one of their most beautiful classmates, Gerda, lived closed to Wijnaldum.
+The yearly village games were a unsuspected excuse to see her.
+Barely the bastards had arrived at the tournament, or they were ordered to leave the village immediately.

 Current stream De Ried, also called Roptavaart, is in fact a remnant of a creek that once flowed through this landscape during the Early Middle Ages.
-In a time when there were no dikes yet, and Wijnaldum was part of a huge barren tidal marshland area.
+In a time when there were no dykes yet and Wijnaldum was part of a huge barren tidal marshland area.
 Along the already somewhat elevated banks of De Ried, terps were erected from the beginning of the third century AD onward.
 Like a ribbon, running more or less from west to east.
 The village of Wijnaldum is located on the most western terp.
-Terp Wijnaldum-Tjitsma, in which the famous fibula was found, just east of it.
+Terp Wijnaldum-Tjitsma, wherein the famous fibula was found, lies just east of it.
 When walking the Terpenroute you'll be able to see the ridge of terps.
-Let your fantasy run wild and you see early-medieval villages, a treeless landscape, boats and sailors from Kent and island Fyn in Denmark.
-The only things left from those days are sheep and clay soil.
+Let your fantasy run wild and you see early-medieval villages, a treeless landscape, boats and sailors from the Isle of Thanet in Kent and from the Island of Fyn in Denmark.
+The only things left from those days, however, are sheep and clay soil.

 Anyway, back to the summer of 1987.

 When last week one of the bastards walked from the port town of Harlingen to the start of the Terpenroute, and entered Wijnaldum via Winamerdyk Rd, thirty-three-years-old memories came back.
 Back then, both bastards biked to the village in search of a girl named Gerda.
-At school in Harlingen, she was one of the prettiest girls in the class.
-As soon as they found her, all the boys of the village found the bastards too.
-That two guys from the town of Harlingen would show up and steal one of their village girls was unacceptable, moreover the most beautiful one, was in any case out of the question.
+In high school in the town of Harlingen, she was one of the prettiest girls in the class.
+As soon as they found her, all the boys in puberty of the village found the two bastards too.
+That two guys from the town of Harlingen would show up and steal one of their village girls was unacceptable on principle.
+That she was also the most beautiful one, was in any case out of the question.

-The kaatsen game (see our post Donkey King of the Palm Game if you want to have a clue what this exotic sport is about) was ignored for a while, and a group of local Wijnaldum guys gathered around the two bastards.
-Telling the bastards "you'd better understand you're alone, and a long way from home!"
+The kaatsen game (see our post Donkey King of the Paulme Game if you want to have a faint clue what this exotic sport is about) was ignored for a while, and a group of local Wijnaldum guys gathered around the two bastards.
+Telling the bastards to better understand they were alone, and a long way from home!
 Gerda hastily entered the arena and prevented the Wijnaldum youngsters from starting to fight.
 Staying, however, wasn't an option for the bastards either.
-They would have ended up buried in the regal grounds next to king Finn.
-If they wanted to prevent this, leaving was their only choice.
+They would have ended up buried in the regal grounds next to King Finn.
+Gerda would not be able to prevent that.
+If the bastards wanted to get out unscathed, leaving was their only choice.

 The bastards were warned never to return to Wijnaldum.
 Until last week, that is…